Senexis/RedM-Native-Satchel/README.md

     -- Required: The amount of items for that specific item count = 1,

+    -- Optional: The maximum amount of items for that specific item -- This affects the footer text depending on the count and maxCount maxCount = 1,

+    -- Optional: When set to a string, uses catalog_sp and catalog_mp to fill UI data catalog = nil,

+    -- Optional: Whether the item is enabled/selectable in the UI (defaults to true) enabled = true,

     -- Required if missing item.catalog or Config.enableAutoCategorization is disabled
     -- Optional if item.catalog is set and Config.enableAutoCategorization is enabled -- The category the item belongs to, see the category type category = "provisions",

-    -- Optional: The maximum amount of items for that specific item -- This affects the footer text depending on the count and maxCount maxCount = 1,

-    -- Optional: When set to a string, we'll use catalog_sp and catalog_mp to fill UI data for you catalog = nil,

     -- Optional: Groups the item in a folder, see the folder type folder = nil,